 - Keeping projects on track - If you’re using time tracking to make sure projects stay under budget, show people the actual reports you’re going to create to track project progress.

-- Making better estimates - Show people how time tracking will allow you to create a library of past projects, and how that info will improve your estimates and pricing.
+- Making better estimates - Show employees how time tracking will allow you to create a library of past projects, and how that info will improve your estimates and pricing.

 Be upfront about what time tracking is not for